steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Exploring-the-Tutorials-and-How-tos.md

 * The lower area often contains controls to try out the described functionality.

 ## Accessing the Code Examples
 We recommend to read the accompanying page while examining the example VST Preset.
-The accompanying page usually lists MIDI Scripts or UI Scripts, or both.
+This page usually lists MIDI Scripts or UI Scripts, or both.
 You find the scripts in the VST preset as follows:

 **MIDI Scripts** can be found in the Lua Script MIDI module.